code-voyagers3/CodeVoyagers/Assignment.md

 - the content of the application must be data driven (provided by an api or a CMS)
 - The application must contain at least one of each CRUD operations
 - The application must be responsive with a mobile first approach
+- You have to document both code as well as workflow and process
 ___

 The display form can be, for example, a list of search and filtering, a route guide, a treasure hunt or other form of competition.